Best Pellet Grills and Smokers of 2018 – The Complete Buyer’s Guide

-This is a sturdy 210 pounds, and also features those excellent cooking grids made from cast iron and coated with porcelain.
-The broiler is a nice touch, you can expose the grill to open flame for a perfect sear.
+This is a sturdy 210 pounds, and also features those great cooking grids made from cast iron and coated with porcelain.
+The broiler is a nice touch; you can expose the grill to open flame for a perfect sear.
 This will also cause it to go through pellets more quickly, naturally.

 Final thoughts on which pellet grill to buy